yairgil/Docker-Provider/Documentation/OSMPrivatePreview/ReadMe.md

 1. The workbook has scale limits of 50 pods per namespace.
 If you have more than 50 pods in mesh you can have workbook loading issues.
 2. When source or destination is osmcontroller we show no latency & for internal services we show no resource utilization.

-Feedback: This is private preview, the goal for us is to get feedback.
-Feel free to reach out to us at [askcoin@microsoft.com](mailto:askcoin@microsoft.com) for any feedback and questions!
+This is private preview, the goal for us is to get feedback.
+Please feel free to reach out to us at [askcoin@microsoft.com](mailto:askcoin@microsoft.com) for any feedback and questions!